Monoidal Rips: Stable Multiparameter Filtrations of Directed Networks: Introduction

 \subsection{Contributions}

 In this paper, we do not restrict ourselves to real-valued networks.
 Rather, we consider $L$-graphs, which are functions $G\colon V\times V\to L$ where $V$ is a finite set and $L$ is a complete lattice.
 Additionally, we require a commutative monoidal structure $(L,\tensor,e)$ that is compatible with the lattice order in the following sense: \begin{itemize} \item The product is functorial: $s\tensor t\leq s'\tensor t'$ whenever $s\leq s'$ and $t\leq t'$ in $L$, and \item the neutral element $e$ is minimal in the sense that $e\leq t$ for all $t$ in $L$. \end{itemize} If $L=(L,\leq,\tensor,e)$ satisfies the above conditions, we call $L$ a \emph{symmetric monoidal lattice}.
-A recurring example of a symmetric monoidal lattice is $[0,\infty]$ equipped with the usual order and the following monoidal structure: For $1\leq p<\infty$, the $p$-sum $+_p\colon [0,\infty]\times [0,\infty]\to [0,\infty]$ is defined as $a+_p b=(a^p+b^p)^{1/p}$, and for $p=\infty$ we define $a+_\infty b=\max\{a,b\}$.
+A recurring example of a symmetric monoidal lattice is $[0,\infty]$ equipped with the usual order and the following monoidal structure: For $1\leq p<\infty$, the $p$-sum $+_p\colon [0,\infty]\times [0,\infty]\to [0,\infty]$ is defined as $a+_p b=(a^p+b^p)^{1/p}$, and for $p=\infty$ we define $a+_\infty b=\sup\{a,b\}$.

 Given an $L$-graph $G\colon V\times V\to L$, the \emph{monoidal Rips filtration} of $G$ is an $L$-filtered simplicial set $R^\bullet_\tensor(G)$, where the $n$-simplices are the elements in $V^{n+1}$ and their filtration values depend solely on $G$ and the product $\tensor\colon L\times L\to L$.
 When the monoidal product is the $\infty$-sum on $[0,\infty]$, the monoidal Rips filtration agrees with the directed Rips filtration from \cite{turner2019rips} (\cref{ex:recovering_directed_rips}).
 Furthermore, we recover network distance stability for the directed Rips filtration (\cref{ex:directed_rips_stability}).
 The $\ell_p$-Vietoris-Rips filtration from \cite{ivanov2024ell_p} is a filtered simplicial set constructed from a metric space, and is like our construction, inspired by Cho's work in \cite{cho}.
 We show that the $\ell_p$-Vietoris-Rips simplicial set is a special case of the monoidal Rips filtration when the $L$-graph is a metric, and the monoidal product is the $p$-sum defined above (\cref{ex:recovering_ell_p_vietoris_rips}).
-We also recover a Gromov-Hausdorff stability result from \cite{ivanov2024ell_p} (\cref{ex:ell_p_vietoris_rips_stability}).
+We also establish a Gromov-Hausdorff stability result for the $\ell_p$-Vietoris-Rips filtration that is slightly stronger than the one presented in \cite{ivanov2024ell_p} (\cref{ex:ell_p_vietoris_rips_stability}).

 When speaking of stability, we consider \emph{symmetric duoidal lattices} $L=(L,\leq,\tensor,\atensor,e)$.
 Here we have two symmetric monoidal products $\tensor$ and $\atensor$ on the same lattice $(L,\leq)$ sharing the same neutral element $e$.
 In addition, these are required to satisfy the following generalized Minkowski inequality: